 Balance is key

 As with everything, balance is key.
-Unfortunately there are no ‘magic’ foods that will help you glide easily into hanumanasana or enable you to sit for hours in full lotus pose.
+Unfortunately, there are no ‘magic’ foods that will help you glide easily into Hanumanasana (Splits pose) or enable you to sit for hours in full Lotus.
 Consuming a well-balanced, healthy diet full of vegetables, fruit, whole grains, pulses, nuts and heart-healthy fats is really the best way to keep your body healthy, happy, strong and flexible.

 ‘True’ flexibility is more about easeful range of movement and feeling comfortable and fluid in your own body rather pushing yourself to the maximum or trying to emulate that impossible-to-reach yoga pose.
 So explore your flexibility, and your attitude towards it, mindfully and with curiosity.

 Deep Release – release tension within the mind and the muscles and fascia/connective tissues of the body including the psoas muscle – with Hatha, Yin and Yoga Nidra classes.